 To better understand noise in the local area NSW Ports commissioned noise monitoring activities in 2020.
 The report concluded the largest source of low frequency noise in the area was ships berthed at Port Botany, with other low frequency noise sources contributing.
 Low frequency noise is often described by people as a ‘throbbing’ or ‘humming’ sound and can become more noticeable during the evening and at night.
 A copy of the NSW Ports report can be found at https://www.nswports.com.au/outcome-noise-investigation-port-botany.

-In early 2021, the EPA commissioned Marshall Day Acoustics to undertake a noise monitoring program in the Port Botany precinct.
-The noise study was designed to identify noise sources that emit low frequency noise, predominantly in and around the Botany industrial and transport areas (the port).
+In early 2021,we commissioned Marshall Day Acoustics to undertake a noise monitoring program in the Port Botany precinct.
+The noise study was designed to identify noise sources that emit low frequency noise – often described by people as a ‘throbbing’ or ‘humming’ sound that can become more noticeable during the evening and at night – predominantly in and around the Botany industrial and transport areas (the port).
 This noise study included long and short-term noise measurements at six locations in the area surrounding the Botany industrial and transport area.
 These locations were Dent Street in Botany, Woonah Street in Little Bay, Anzac Parade in La Perouse, Brotherson House in Port Botany and two locations along Australia Avenue in Matraville.

 - Rail and aircraft movements which tend to be temporary, acting as short-term noise sources

 - Road traffic, particularly from heavy vehicles, and larger industrial sites, such as the Opal Paper Mill.
 These sources are more likely to impact average noise levels.

 We are considering these findings and appropriate next steps.
 For a copy of the report contact firstname.lastname@example.org

 We will continue to provide updates to the community through our website.